 You may wonder about the quality of the stamped images.
 Not a problem.
 I used my image to make up a quick card for the Christmas in July Challenge at Send a Smile 4 Kids.

 I love this technique because it’s so versatile.
 Use your stamps on tags and other projects.
 You’re only limited by what you can dream up.
 This would be a great project for kids to make cards for friends or teachers.

-Anyone can create homemade stamps for cards for any time of the year.
+Anyone can create homemade stamps for a quick and easy card.